Agios Ioannis Theologos Ι. Ν. ΑΓΙΟΥ ΙΩΑΝΝΟΥ ΘΕΟΛΟΓΟΥ (St. John the Theologian) Erotokritou and Erechtheos Sts., Plaka

 Agios Ioannis Theologos, Plaka.

-The church dates from the end of the 11th century or the beginning of the 12th.
+The church dates from the end of the 11th c. or the beginning of the 12th c.
 To this date also testifies a bronze coin of Alexios I Komnenos (1081-1118), which was found on its roof.
 Its good maintenance is due to the restorations that were carried out to the monument in the period 1975-1976.

 Actress Melina Merkouri, posing in front of Agios Ioannis Theologos church in a 1960 photograph.